Can Bearded Dragons Get Depressed Or Bored?

 Here’s some things you can use to perking up the vivarium;

-I’m not a huge fan of hammocks for Beardies, although many people love them.
+We’re not huge fans of hammocks for bearded dragons, although many people love them.
 There are some things to watch out for though;

 Make sure the mesh is small enough that toes / toenails aren’t going to get caught in them if they jump or fall off.